British Sign Language and Deaf Culture 1B (T5003)

 Spring teaching

-This second-stage module of the 60-credit pathway in British Sign Language (BSL) and Deaf Culture will develop your range and conversational technique in BSL in everyday contexts, and expand your knowledge and awareness of deaf culture.
-The module aims to enable you to:
+This second-stage module of the 60-credit pathway in British Sign Language (BSL) and Deaf Culture will develop your range and conversational technique in BSL in everyday contexts.
+It will expand your knowledge and awareness of Deaf culture.
+The module will enable you to:

 • hold a conversation